Where Did All the Workers Go? Mitigating the 2022 Labor and Supply Chain Crisis

 “The worker shortage is real – and it’s getting worse by the day.” -Suzanne Clark, US Chamber of Commerce, President and CEO

 In response, many organizations have turned to some unorthodox solutions to make ends meet.
-Raising Cane’s recently made the decision to put their corporate staff to work as fry cooks and cashiers amid the staffing shortage, as everyone at the company is trained as one or the other when they start.
+Raising Cane’s made the decision to put their corporate staff to work as fry cooks and cashiers amid the staffing shortage.
 Beyond corporate employees volunteering to take positions in the field, others are depending on teenagers to fill the gap, with one Subway franchisee enlisting the help of his teenage son to combat the shortage.

 Despite these novel efforts, the problem persists.

 How do companies work through this challenge?
 What can data offer to offset the impacts of the labor shortage and assist the organizations that currently don’t have enough workers?
-How do they bring a solution to life?
-Not only that, but how do they advertise and entice workers to come to the table?
+How can teams bring a solution to life?
+Not only that, but how can they entice workers to come to the table?
 In our experience, survival is dependent on making smarter decisions with the resources and data you have right now, so we’ve compiled some actions organizations can take to find workable solutions to their labor shortage issues faster.

-A big reason so many individuals left their roles and have been uneager to return, boils down to fulfillment.
-People want careers, not just jobs and in this sense they are becoming more selective about their work.
+A big reason so many individuals left their roles and have been reluctant to return is personal and professional fulfillment.
+People want careers, not just jobs and are becoming more selective about their work.
 Luckily, organizations can make use of existing technology and data to provide that fulfillment and empowerment, by making jobs easier and more enjoyable for employees.

 By addressing frontline worker needs with critical data and literally putting the solution in their hands, the retailer was able to create empowered, knowledgeable employees and satisfied customers in order to drive company wide-success.
 At organizations that are succeeding in this space, workers are not just able to take action based on data and insight provided to them; they’re encouraged to go beyond the scope of what their jobs encompassed in the past to operate more autonomously – doing more with less.
 This should be equally true of your organization.